 - 2012 – 2016 – Hosted London Cancer.
 This programme was adopted by UCLH who became its host from 2016.

-- 2015 – Became host to the NHS Innovation Accelerator
+- 2015 – Co-founded and launched the NHS Innovation Accelerator

 - 2019 – Became host to DATA-CAN – the health data research hub for cancer